 We compete with a variety of payment processing companies that have different business models, go-to-market strategies and technical capabilities.
-In our Consumer Payments segment, our primary competitors include ACI Worldwide, Paymentus, PayNearMe, and PayScout.
-We also compete in our Consumer Payments segment against many traditional merchant acquirers, such as financial institutions, affiliates of financial institutions and payment processing companies in the payment processing industry, including Bank of America Merchant Services, Elavon (a subsidiary of U.S. Bancorp), Wells Fargo Merchant Services, Global Payments, WorldPay (a subsidiary of Fidelity National Information Services) and Fiserv.
-In our Business Payments segment, our primary competitors include AvidXchange, Corporate Spending Innovations (a division of Edenred), Nvoicepay (a division of FleetCor Technologies), Paya and Zelis.
+In our Consumer Payments segment, our primary competitors include ACI Worldwide, Paymentus, PayNearMe, PayScout and TabaPay.
+We also compete in our Consumer Payments segment against many traditional merchant acquirers, such as financial institutions, affiliates of financial institutions and payment processing companies, including Bank of America Merchant Services, Elavon (a subsidiary of U.S. Bancorp), Wells Fargo Merchant Services, Global Payments, WorldPay and Fiserv.
+In our Business Payments segment, our primary competitors include AvidXchange, Edenred Pay (a division of Edenred), Corpay (a division of FleetCor Technologies), Paya (a division of Nuvei Corporation) and Fortis.
 We believe the most significant competitive factors in the markets in which we compete are: (1) economics, including fees charged to merchants and commission payouts to software integration partners; (2) product offering, including emerging technologies and development by other participants in the payments ecosystem; (3) service, including product functionality, value-added solutions and strong client support for both clients and software integration partners; and (4) reliability, including a strong reputation for quality service and trusted software integration partners.
 Our competitors include large and well-established companies, including banks, credit card providers, technology and ecommerce companies and traditional retailers, many of which are larger than we are, have a dominant and secure position in the markets in which they operate or offer other products and services to consumers and clients which we do not offer.
 Moreover, we compete against all forms of payments, including credit cards, bank transfers, and traditional payment methods, such as cash and check.